 The Honda Metropolitan

 If you prefer your scooters to follow a more conventional aesthetic then Honda have another option for you: the Metropolitan.
 Designed with the urban jungle and slow moving, start-stop traffic in mind, Honda’s Metropolitan might be a more practical option than the Ruckus.
 Powered by the same fuel-injected 49cc four-stroke engine as the Ruckus, the Metropolitan boasts classic scooter aesthetics with curvaceous bodywork on top of its frame, and most importantly, proper storage space under the seat.
 If you’re looking for something that will get you to and from work, but with the option of doing a little shopping on the way, then the Metropolitan is a superior choice thanks to that lockable storage.
 Naturally, the Metropolitan comes equipped with all of the modern technology that you’d expect from a new Honda such as an electric start, a modern automatic “twist and go” gearbox, and an environmentally conscious fuel economy.
-Honda list the Metropolitan with an MSRP of $2,499, making t the cheapest Honda scooter for sale.
+Honda list the Metropolitan with an MSRP of $2,499, making it the cheapest Honda 50cc moped for sale.

 Yamaha Scooters For Sale

 Like Honda, Yamaha knows a thing or two about scooters.
 As the manufacturer of some of the world’s favorite scooter models such as the Exciter and Nouvo, Yamaha know exactly what the modern American customer needs.
 Since the USA isn’t close to being Yamaha’s biggest scooter market, they’ve only got a limited range of gas scooters for sale – but they’re all pretty good urban movers.
 If you’re looking for models like the aforementioned Exciter and Nouvo, then prepare to be disappointed because we don’t get those over here – but we do get even more exciting street legal gas powered models instead.